 Capital One is my largest creditor.
 I have five different Capital One cards.
 I have good credit and I've always paid my bills on time.
-This year, our household income has taken a hit and I am only able to pay my bills by eating into my dwindling savings.
+This year, our household income has taken a hit due to job loss due to illness.
+I am only able to pay my bills by eating into my dwindling savings.
 What options do I have for consolidating my Capital One debt and my other credit card debt?

 Thank you for your question about your Capital One credit card debt and the best solution for your debt problems.
-Capital one offers credit cards, home loans and auto loans.
-Capital One is best known for their credit cards which they aggressively market (What's in Your Wallet? and Alec Baldwin commercials for double-mileage awards).
+Capital One offers credit cards, home loans, and auto loans.
+Capital One is best known for their credit cards which they aggressively market (Samuel L. Jackson, "What's in Your Wallet?" commercials).
 The majority of the people who are looking for debt consolidation options for their Capital One debt are seeking help with their credit card debt.

-Contact your creditor in advance, before you miss any payments.
-This does not guarantee that they will waive a late fee, not hike your interest rate, or be flexible with you, but maintaining open communication is a smart choice.
-Find out if they offer a financial hardship program.
-That may give you some temporary relief.
-Ask for an interest rate reduction or permission to make a smaller than normal minimum payment.
+Reaching out to your creditors in good faith doesn't guarantee that they will waive a late fee, not hike your interest rate, or be flexible with you, but maintaining open communication is a smart choice.

-Capital One does not offer unsecured personal loans or personal lines of credit.
-If you have strong credit, you may be able to find a debt consolidation loan from another provider, such as a bank, credit union, or a peer-to-peer lender.
+Capital One does not offer unsecured personal loans or personal lines of credit, although they do offer auto loans, refinance and purchase home loans, and business loans.
+If your credit is strong and you have the ability to make a monthly payment higher than the required minimum monthly credit card payments, then shop for a debt consolidation loan from another provider, such as a bank, credit union, or a peer-to-peer lender.

 If you enroll a Capital One account in a credit counseling's debt management program, you should expect: